alfonsobries/vue-tailwind/README.md

 - [ ] Progress bar

 ## Contribute
 Do you like this project?
 Contribute!, Any help is welcome.
-(Im not an english speaker so also any comments on my redaction are welcome :D).
+(Im not an english speaker so also any comments on my redaction are welcome).

+Made with love by [@alfonsobries](https://twitter.com/alfonsobries)